Atishay25/parp-asr/README.md

 <img src="data/image.png" alt="PARP Steps" width="400"/>
 </p>

+1. Language-Agnostic Initial Subnetwork - Directly prune pre-trained SSL such as wav2vec2/XLSR at target sparsity, and obtain an initial subnetwork and an initial pruning mask.
+Alternatively, prune a non-target language finetuned wav2vec2/XLSR.
+2. Language-Aware Subnetwork Adjustment - Finetune the initial subnetwork on target downstream task/language.
+During finetuning, zero out the pruned weights specified by the pruning mask, but allow the weights be updated by gradient descent during backpropogation.
+After a few number of model updates, re-prune the updated subnetwork at target sparsity again.

 One of the experimental limitations as mentioned in the paper is that their experiments are on relatively large pre-trained models (315M parameters for wav2vec2-large and xlsr).
 So, it would be interesting to investigate if small pre-trained models can also be pruned and whether the observation holds for them